 Largely due to the efforts of pioneering army pharmacist Antoine- Augustin Parmentier (1737–1813), the Paris Faculty of Medicine finally declared potatoes edible in 1772.

 15. English slang mocks the French

 More than 75 percent of the slang English language phrases containing the word “French” are connected with sex.
-They include: French letter (condom), French maid, French pox or French disease (syphilis), French kissing, and the gay term Frenching (fellatio).
+They include: French letter (condom), French maid, French pox or French disease (syphilis), French kissing, and Frenching (fellatio).

 16. And lastly… Be polite!

 A mayoral decree of the village of Lhéraule, in the Picardy area of northern France, imposes a minimum level of politeness in the town hall.
 The rule is that you can be thrown off the premises if you don’t use basic social graces such as saying “Hello,” ‘Thank you,” and “Good-bye.”